GilangRizaltin/Coffee-Shop-React/README.md

 ## Deployment

-The project has been deployed on Netlify
+This project has been deployed on Netlify

 ```bash
   https://master--coffeeshop-gilang.netlify.app/